solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 `EpochRewards::distribution_starting_block_height`.
 This can be confirmed by comparing a partial sum of the rewards calculation (those partitions expected to have been distributed) with the `EpochRewards::distributed_rewards` field.
+Partitions for blocks prior to the current block height can be discarded.

 ### Restrict Stake Account Mutation